databricks/terraform-provider-databricks/docs/guides/aws-workspace.md

 ---
-page_title: "Provisioning AWS Databricks E2"
+page_title: "Provisioning AWS Databricks workspace"
 ---

-# Provisioning AWS Databricks E2
+# Provisioning AWS Databricks workspace

+-> **Note** Refer to the [Databricks Terraform Registry modules](https://registry.terraform.io/modules/databricks/examples/databricks/latest) for Terraform modules and examples to deploy Azure Databricks resources.

 You can provision multiple Databricks workspaces with Terraform.

 ![Simplest multiworkspace](https://raw.githubusercontent.com/databricks/terraform-provider-databricks/main/docs/simplest-multiworkspace.png)

-## Provider initialization for E2 workspaces
+## Provider initialization for AWS workspaces

 This guide assumes you have the `client_id`, which is the `application_id` of the [Service Principal](resources/service_principal.md), `client_secret`, which is its secret, and `databricks_account_id`, which can be found in the top right corner of the [Account Console](https://accounts.cloud.databricks.com). (see [instruction](https://docs.databricks.com/dev-tools/authentication-oauth.html#step-2-create-an-oauth-secret-for-a-service-principal)).
 This guide is provided as is and assumes you will use it as the basis for your setup.